ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 ## 8. DBR characteristics
-DBR authors also agree on a number of characteristics represented in this type of research {% Akker1999 %}, {% Akker2006 %}, {% cite Kelly %}, {% cite Nieveen1999}, {% cite Plomp %}:
+DBR authors also agree on a number of characteristics represented in this type of research {% cite Akker1999 %}, {% cite Akker2006 %}, {% cite Kelly %}, {% cite Nieveen1999}, {% cite Plomp %}:
 * **iterative**: the research process incorporates cycles of analysis, design, development, evaluation, and revision, as demonstrated in the models presented before.
 * **interventionist**: the research aims at designing an intervention in a real world setting in order to positively impact practice.
 These interventions include educational products, processes, programs or policies, for example.
 Its intention is to make a real change on the ground.
 * **collaborative**: the research involves active participation and collaboration among researchers and practitioners in the various stages and activities of the research.
 The intervention needs to be relevant and practical for the educational context, and this collaboration increases the probability for a successful implementation.